lucasrodes/whatstk/docs/_build/html/_sources/source/getting_started/hformat.rst.txt

 The header format
 =================

-In WhatsApp, a chat file syntax can differ between devices, OS and language settings, which makes it hard some times to correctly parse the data and make WhatsTK work correctly.
+In WhatsApp, a chat file syntax can differ between devices, OS and language settings, which makes it hard to correctly parse the data for all formats.

 The header appears for each message sent in the chat and contains the timestamp and name of the user that sent the message.

-See it for yourself and open the :ref:`exported chat file <Export chat>`.
+See it for yourself and open :ref:`an exported chat file <Export a WhatsApp chat>`.
 You will find that the messages have a similar format like the one below:

 .. code-block::